 Made with a signature four-layer QuadTECH technology in the gusset to keep you feeling comfortable and dry, Thinx period-proof undies fight odour and super absorbent for heavy flow.
 They’re also moisture-wicking and offer leak-proof protection.

 Made from microfibre, and disguised as regular underwear, Love Luna have a comfy inbuilt pad with four-layer protection: a soft cotton lining, absorbent padding, waterproof layer and microfibre outer layer.
 The everyday full brief holds up to 15ml or up to three regular tampons.

 Like a backup plan for your period, the hidden bridge inside the gusset of these undies discreetly secures pad wings or clasps, while the undies themselves act as a back up for light period leaks.
 They’re perfect for use with reusable pads, as that extra layer of protection.

 These are the perfect ‘not quite sure if Aunt Flo is paying a visit today’ knickers.
 They hold about one tampon’s worth of fluid, so they’re also great on lighter days and for any time you’ll be sweating.
 And there’s no need to worry about the smell, these have anti-odour technology built into each pair.

 With a period-proof underwear design that’s crafted for maximum security, these are ideal for wearing to bed.
 The range includes postpartum for maximum protection as well as protective underwear to use along with sanitary pads or tampons as extra leak protection.

 All styles in the JuJu Period Underwear range are available in two different levels of absorbency – light (holds up to 5ml of fluid) to regular (up to 10ml or equal to a regular tampon).
 Designed to be comfy, with no tags and breathable as well as easy to wash.

-Click and join your group today!
+Click here >> Facebook Groups <<< and join a group today!